Fixed Up - Plex does not recognize MP4 file

 The equivalent Mac version is Brorsoft iMedia Converter for Mac, which can convert MP4 movies to Plex Media Sever on Mac OS X (El Capitan included).
 Just get the right version according to your computer's operating system and follow the steps below to copy MP4 movies to Plex for playing and streaming.

-How to convert MP4 to Plex friendly video
+How to Convert MP4 to Plex Friendly Formats?

 Step 1: Run the MP4 converter and click add icon to load movies.
 You can also directly drag the target videos to the program.
 And batch conversion is supported well.